adslbarxatov/SCP/docs/index.md

 :warning: **Lab doesn’t deal with “sore issues”**.
-Lab communities don’t allow discussions, activities and measures on social, political, economic and other topics, that most likely will cause counterproductive forms of activity described in position 1 of this Policy.
+Lab communities don’t allow discussions, activities and measures on social, political, economic and other topics, that most likely will cause counterproductive forms of activity described in clause 1 of this Policy.

 *Forcing such discussions and activities can be grounds for a permanent ban*.

 ### 3. Advertisements

-:warning: **Advertisements** in Lab communities are only allowed in case described in position 2 of [Applications development policy](https://adslbarxatov.github.io/ADP), that is when a member of the community presents information about his own development.
+:warning: **Advertisements** in Lab communities are only allowed in case described in clause 2 of [Applications development policy](https://adslbarxatov.github.io/ADP), that is when a member of the community presents information about his own development.